Maintaining H-1B Status

 - Your authorization to work at CSUF is based on the terms and conditions presented in the petition filed with USCIS.
 Accordingly, you should not accept any changes to the terms of your employment (other than a standard salary increase) without first notifying Risk Management.

 - Please note that the H-1B approval for CSUF allows you to work only for CSUF.
 Employment with another institution requires USCIS approval.
 With the appropriate college/department approval, faculty in H-1B status may give talks and presentations at other U.S. institutions.
 However, you may not accept any payment directly from the outside institution other than reimbursement for actual travel expenses.
 CSUF will pay you directly and partner with the institution to obtain reimbursement.

 Do I need to do anything if I am leaving CSUF employment?

-Both you and your department should notify Academic Employment Services in writing as soon as you have a departure date.
+Both you and your department should notify Academic Human Resources in writing as soon as you have a departure date.
 If your departure is due to termination by CSUF, please contact us immediately.

 What if another employer wants to hire and pay me in addition to my CSUF job?